AndriiBilych/console-2d-engine/GameOfLife/README.md

 Features
 ---------
--All rules above apply
+- All rules above apply
--Simulation can be paused/resumed by pressing spacebar -During pause left click will activate clicked cell, right click will disable clicked cell
+- Simulation can be paused/resumed by pressing spacebar
+- During pause left click will activate clicked cell, right click will disable clicked cell